alexyuly/chil/README.md

 Figure 1.1: a visual representation of parent-child relationships (overlapping circles) and sibling relationships (connected circles)

 Notice how no connections (i.e., sibling relationships) are allowed to cross the circumference of any component's circle.
-This illustrates how pure object-oriented encapsulation of data is achieved by Chil.
+This  visually illustrates how Chil achieves pure object-oriented encapsulation of data.

 ## 2 Source code